 We sell the milk as a service and quality alternative - typically for human kids with an allergy to the A1 protein in cows milk. .
 We sell a litre as a Jessie/Liesel for much more money - which is, admittedly, a lot more work.

-Currently milk orders need to be prearranged.
+Milk orders with us need to be prearranged.
 You can order some milk and it will be available for pickup at a prearranged farmers market - it will need to be prepaid.
 Alternatively, we can arrange a pickup at the farm.

 Please note that we do not sell raw (or as it is known these days, RAW) milk.
 We don't have a licence for selling raw milk .
 We do milk to raw milk hygiene standards and the milk is extremely clean.
 We don't have any philosophical issues with raw milk.
 However, we have invested years of our life and too much money to take the risk of getting in trouble with the authorities.

-There are 3 licensed raw goat milk dairies in Queensland.
+There were 3 licensed raw goat milk dairies in Queensland.
 They are

 - Even' Star run by Miranda Boyle.
 Miranda is a friend of ours and she takes great care in producing her milk.
 Her milk is available in Flannery's and other shops.
 She is at Tarampa.
-Miranda can be contacted on (07) 5465 8105
+Miranda can be contacted on (07) 5465 8105.
+Closing Soon

 - EButa run by my acquaintance Brian Venten in Townsville.
 I am looking forward to meeting Brian, one day.